ballerina-platform/ballerina-lang/docs/style_guide/statements.md

   closing brace `}`.

   - Single space between closing brace and `else` keyword.
-  - In else block, single space should be added between `else` and `{` of the block.
-  - Each statements should block-indented in their own line.
+  - Each statements should block-indented on its own line.

     ```ballerina